letmejace/practice-3/README.md

 # mysite

-This is poll program with Django
+This is TO-DO program with Django

 Anyone can request branch

-I followed a tutorial on Youtube.

-Thank you !